Varun-Tandon14/Implementation-of-Cross-View-Tracking-for-Multi-Human-3D-Pose-Estimation-at-over-100-FPS/README.md

 # Implementation-of-the-paper-Cross-View-Tracking-for-Multi-Human-3D-Pose-Estimation-at-over-100-FPS
-(Unofficial) Implementation of the paper "Cross-View Tracking for Multi-Human 3D Pose Estimation at over 100 FPS" Chen et al.
+(Unofficial) Implementation of the paper "Cross-View Tracking for Multi-Human 3D Pose Estimation at over 100 FPS" by Chen et al.
 [Paper link](https://arxiv.org/abs/2003.03972).
 Before starting please visit the [original repo](https://github.com/longcw/crossview_3d_pose_tracking/tree/master).
 Wherever possible I try to follow the same structure as the authors.
-I will highlight the changes in the structure as when required.
+I will highlight the changes in the structure when required.
 Mostly the dependencies are the same but most notably we use matplotlib rather than vispy for 3D visualization.
 I have provided a list of dependencies below.
-Thanks to the authors for their awesome work.
+Thanks to the authors for their excellent work.

 ## Get dataset:
 Currently, the code is only tested for the Campus dataset.
 But since the values are not hard coded this code should ideally run without errors for other datasets as well.